Skip to Main Content Skip to Footer Content

 1. Use Weather Strips

-Weather strips are an inexpensive way to seal doors and windows in your home.
+Weather strips are an inexpensive way to seal doors and keep cold air from coming in through windows.
 There are three main types: compression, V-type, and foam.

 Compression weather strips are the most durable for seal-swinging doors and window sashes.
-V-type weather strips, meanwhile, fit against the side of a door or window jam and form a seal to prevent cold air from entering.
+V-type weather strips, meanwhile, fit against the side of a door or window jam and form a seal to prevent cold air from coming through.

 Lastly, foam weather stripping comes in various sizes with an adhesive backing on one side.
 While foam weather stripping is the easiest to install, it needs to be replaced every one to three years.